Blakley/Cipher/README.md

 ## Features

-* Encode normal text
+* Encode text using various cryptography ciphers
-* Decode a cipher text
 * Smart decode text.
 This will try to auto decode text that has been encoded

 ## Current Ciphers